aleszu/oilandwater/README.md

 For this workshop, download a filtered version I cleaned up that only has crude oil spills over 100 barrels (net lost) since 2010 [here](https://drive.google.com/file/d/0B56vzj8m6JInRWZGM0tyQk94VTA/view?usp=sharing).
 If you want the full zip file of PHMSA flagged incidents go [here](https://www.phmsa.dot.gov/pipeline/library/data-stats/flagged-data-files).

+Try asking yourself another question and answer it with this dataset.
+Try asking questions on:
+1. a commodity besides crude oil
+2. the riskiest pipeline operators
+3. spills in specific states

 ## Build the map yourself

 Boot up [Carto.com](http://Carto.com), create a login and upload the CSV from above.
 Plot the data by latitude and longitude and then style the points by net barrels recovered.
 Voilá.